 NILOMETER. .
 Staircase descending into the Nile and marked with levels above low water; used for measuring, and in some cases recording, inundation levels.
 The most famous are on Elephantine island and on Roda island in Cairo.

-term given to the defeated enemies of Egypt.
+NINE BOWS. .A term given to the defeated enemies of Egypt.

 NOME. .
 From the Greek, nomos; this is an administrative province of Egypt.
 The nome system started in the Early Dynastic Period.
 During some periods, when there was a highly centralized government the nomes had little political importance.

 NU. .
 A swirling watery chaos from which the cosmic order was produced.
 In the begining there was only Nu.
 See also the creation myths

 NUT. .
 Nut was originally a mother-goddess who had many children.
 The hieroglyph for her name, which she is often seen wearing on her head is a water pot, but it is also thought to represent a womb.
 As the sky goddess, she is shown stretching from horizon to horizon, touching only her fingertips and toes to the ground.